 Victoria has one passion—flowers.
 While working at Bloom, memories of her childhood begin flooding back.
 Every other chapter in the novel becomes a flashback.
 Victoria is profoundly challenged with trust, making her question whether indulging in a job at Bloom will benefit her.
 After the first few weeks, Victoria learns the ways of flowers, deepening her connection with their language, and Renata’s opinion toward her.

 Later on, Victoria meets Grant, the nephew of her foster parent, Elizabeth.
 At the moment he is introduced, she feels a connection similar to the one she feels with flowers.
 But after a romantic encounter, and Victoria finds herself in a life-changing experience, she decides she must relinquish current relationships with her loved ones.

 The flashbacks intertwined with the present gave me a sense of the complexity of obstacles Victoria faces.
 An example: in flashback, Victoria is forced to leave her foster parent, while in the present she is forced to leave a loved one.
 This timeline shows how Victoria has changed and wants to push past these obstacles, even as she clings to the past.

-After a year, feeling guilt over her absence, Victoria returns to Grant and mends the other broken relationships in her life..
+After a year, feeling guilt over her absence, Victoria returns to Grant.
+She mends the other broken relationships in her life.